alfonsodelr/College-Club-Row/next-auth/DOC.md

         this error occur when the keys of table doesn't match, check if the keys and tableName is correct.
     B. Error ValidationException: The provided expression refers to an attribute that does not exist in the item this error occured when api is tring to update a db column that doesn't exist.

+---------------------HTTP status code reference-------------------------- 302 found: resource already exist, therefor no action is taken.

+-------------------Note------------------------
+useEffect:
+     When you return a function from useEffect, that function will will be executed when the component unmounts.
+So taking advantage of that, you set your state to an empty.
+Doing this, whenever you leave that screen or the component unmounts, the state will be empty, so the components of your screen won't be trying to re-render again. when our effect is dependent on our prop or anytime we set up something that persists, we then have a reason to call the cleanup function.